DefenderOfBasic/notebook/source/content/index.md

 ## Currently learning

+See my list of [[⭐️ Open Questions]].
+Otherwise, here are the "classes" I am taking right now:

-- [An Introduction to Merkavah Mysticism](https://www.youtube.com/watch?v=J8QE5Fsse1A) - taught by Dr. Justin Sledge ("Esoterica" on YouTube)
+- [An Introduction to Merkavah Mysticism](https://www.youtube.com/watch?v=J8QE5Fsse1A) - taught by Dr. Justin Sledge from wayne state university ("Esoterica" on YouTube)
-- Studying [Ogi Ogas](https://ogiogas.substack.com/)'s body of work - he writes on consciousness & math, but also on religion & aliens.
+- Studying [Ogi Ogas](https://ogiogas.substack.com/)'s body of work - he writes on consciousness & math, but also on religion & aliens

-#### Who is "above" me
+%% #### Who is "above" me

 - lumpenspace
 - suntzoogway